PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Wed, 25 Oct 2023 03:14:36 GMT
+⏰ Updated on Mon, 11 Mar 2024 07:17:52 GMT

-💭 Thought: Lagi butuh kopi untuk menghadapi tugas kuliah!
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!